Short range air defense

 Short-range air defense (SHORAD) is a group of anti-aircraft weapons and tactics that have to do with defense against low-altitude air threats, primarily helicopters, low-flying aircraft such as the A-10 or Sukhoi Su-25, and low-flying UCAV and loitering munitions.
 SHORAD and its complements, HIMAD (High to Medium Air Defense) and THAAD (Terminal High Altitude Area Defense), divide air defense of the battlespace into domes of responsibility based on altitude and defensive weapon ranges.

 Canada

 The Canadian Forces Land Force Command used the Air Defense Anti-Tank System (ADATS) based on the M113A2 prior to its retirement from service in 2012.
 ADATS is a completely self-contained system in an unmanned turret with FLIR (Forward-Looking Infrared) and TV sensors, laser rangefinder and designator, a search radar.
 Composed of eight missiles, the ADATS can find and hit multiple threats in few seconds.

 After the withdrawal of the ADATS, Rheinmetall Canada made the AMADS (Advanced Man-portable Air Defense System) which comprises a command post Battle Management Software (BMS) and MANPADS cueing system.
 AMADS however, was not procured by the Canadian Armed Forces.

 China

-Several branches of the People's Liberation Army use the HQ-7 and HQ-17 SHORAD air defense systems.
+The PLA Ground Force operates a layered short-range air defense architecture, providing both mobile protection for mechanized units and point defense for critical sites.

+Radar-guided missile systems such as the HQ-7 and HQ-17 provide mobile, short-range air defense for mechanized units, engaging aircraft, helicopters, and cruise missiles before they reach the formation.
+The Type 92 Yitian (Tianlong-6) mounts short-range missiles and sensors on a wheeled armored vehicle, offering highly mobile, rapid-response coverage against low-altitude threats and capable of operating independently or as part of a networked battery.
+Self-propelled gun-missile systems such as the Type 95 (PGZ-95) and Type 09 (PGZ-09) deliver concentrated close-range firepower.

+Point-defense systems like the HQ-6/HQ-64 are primarily used to protect fixed or critical sites.